 Along the 1000 miles sweep of coast which extends from Canton northward to Shanghai are several ports of world importance, now under enemy control.
 But Japanese penetration is only skin deep, extending no farther inland than the waning power of the Nipponese Navy, A few miles from the port garrisons the Chinese retain control.
-Some sizeable reaches of the coast between ports are free of the invader.
+Some sizeable reaches of the coast between ports are tree of the invader.
 The coast, however, is broken up by thousands of islands.
 Typhoons often range and monsons blow all year.
 Hong Kong lies about the sawannah, Ga. didea of squad and platoon tactics.
 He can readily teach him the specialties."
 Gen Stilwell predicted that when our close the main Jap forces, they may meet an enemy who does not hole up in caves and fortifications as he has done in the Marianas, Iwo, and Okinawa.
 The coast, however, is broken up by thousands of islands.
 Typhoons often range and monsons blow all year.
 Hong Kong lies about the sawannah, Ga.
 With Fewest Points didea of squad and platoon tactics.
-He for love, Testimonies came from C s who have lounged in the lap of Paris and are qualified to judge for the ide as qualified to judge for the ide as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the parts and all don't see at home variety as are members of the part 306th Engineers Train TTF On strips of paper only slightly wider han ticker tape the following message was received in the office of the TTF.
-"Sirs: This paper is just the trimings off the TTF.
+He for love, Testimonies came from C s who have lounged in the lap of Paris and are qualified to judge for the ide as qualified to judge for the ide as are members of the back-in-state as qualified to judge for the ide as are members of the back-in-state as qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the vide as are members of the back-in-state as a qualified to judge for the ide as are members of the back-in-state as a qualified to judge for the vide as are members of the paris subway was a couple going town of the paris subway was a coupl 30's in Engineers Trum TTF On strips of paper only slightly wider han ticker tape the following message was received in the office of the TTF.
+"Sirs: This paper is just the frimings off the TTF.
 Couldn't you use a little of it to say a few words about the Engineers in the next issue!
 We of Co.
 C, 308 Engineer Bn. have been with the 331st since Normandy to the Elbe River.
-How about a little there when you got there, but for your explanation they were put up by us "the last two copies of the TIF had some lengthy articles about the said P W camp, and with all the work that we put into building the camp prior to the coming of the prisoners and the 331st Inf. who guard those supermen, not one word of mention had been given us. davantage.
+How about a little there when you got there, but for your explanation they were put up by us "the last two copies of the TTF had some lengthy articles about the said P W camp, and with all the work that we put into building the camp prior to the coming of the prisoners and the 331st Inf. who guard those supermen, not one word of mention had been given us. davantage.